 An emotional support animal letter, written by a licensed mental health professional, explains why a dog, cat, or other pet provides relief for someone with a qualified condition.
 Essentially, an ESA letter details how a dog or cat differs from an ordinary pet when it comes to therapeutic benefits.

-An ESA letter must be written on an official letterhead, signed, dated, and includes the mental health professional's name, contact information, and license number.
+Note: An ESA letter must be written on an official letterhead, signed, dated, and include the mental health professional's name, contact information, and license number.
 ESA letters can be sent to a patient in-person or electronically.

 3. Present Your ESA Letter as Documentation

-After securing a valid emotional support animal letter, a hard copy or an electronic copy can be presented to landlords (as well as other individuals who may need to see documentation).
+After securing a valid emotional support animal letter, a hard copy or an electronic copy can be presented to the landlord (or other individuals who may need to see documentation).

 4. Update Your ESA Letter

 ESA letters are valid for 12 months from the date it was written.
-If you have an ESA letter that was issued more than 12 months ago, reach out to a mental health professional to renew your ESA letter.
+If you have an ESA letter that was issued more than 12 months ago, reach out to a healthcare provider to renew your ESA letter.